-- (B) Offerors that do not have any CPARS reports that meet the criteria in paragraph (A) must upload a list of three (3) relevant customer references and three (3) completed Past Performance Questionnaires (PPQ) to eOffer.
+(B) Offerors that do not have any CPARS reports

+- that meet the criteria in paragraph (A) must upload a list of three (3) relevant customer references and three (3) completed Past Performance Questionnaires (PPQ) to eOffer.
 Offerors with fewer than three (3) CPARS reports that meet the criteria in paragraph (A) must supplement those reports with additional relevant customer references and completed PPQs.
-The offeror must submit a total of three (3) past performance references from three (3) distinct orders and/or contracts.
-For example: - 1.
-Offerors with one CPARS report that meets the criteria in paragraph (A) must submit two (2)

-additional customer references/completed PPQs.
+The offeror must submit a total of three (3) past performance references from three (3) - Offerors with one CPARS report that meets the criteria in paragraph (A) must submit two (2) additional customer references/completed PPQs.